act-org/dls/README.md

 #### Custom Themes And Styled Components

-If you'd like to use a custom theme (or one of the provided themes) with your styled components, and your custom theme includes theme options that are not present in the default MUI Theme type, then we provide a helper function to generate a styled function that is strongly typed to your theme:
+Within your styled components, if you need to access custom a theme variable that is not present in the default MUI `Theme` type, we provide a helper function to generate a `styled` function that is strongly typed to your theme:

 ```jsx
 import { createThemeStyled } from '@actinc/dls/helpers/styled';